We all have them, plastic bags, old sweaters and such. Rather than pitch them, why not create a dog toy. Your dog is waiting.

 - Pin on the dog bone pattern or make up your pattern.

 - Cut around the pattern.
-Make sure you have two of each shapes for a top and a bottom.
+Make sure you have two of each shape for a top and a bottom.

-- Pin the top and bottom together so the pattern you want on the outside of the finished toy is facing in.
+- Pin the top and bottom together, so the pattern you want outside the finished toy is facing in.

 - Turn the toy inside out and add stuffing and add a squeak.

 Modification: if you plan on using the same pattern multiple times, cut it out of card stock and trace around the pattern with chalk or marker.
 Use your imagination for the pattern Hearts, Circles, or it does not have to look like anything (your dog won’t mind)

 • One Sock (big enough for your bottle to fit in)